-As an admin, you can now save configuration commands as a set of reusable configuration templates when you create a new job and also when you run a configuration audit.
-The configuration template created and saved in Configuration Jobs module is available in Configuration Audit to create an audit template that can be applied to specific NetScaler instances.
+As an admin, you can now save configuration commands as a set of reusable configuration templates when you create a job and also when you run a configuration audit.
+The configuration template created and saved in Configuration Jobs module is available in Configuration Audit to create an audit template that can be applied to specific Citrix ADC instances.
 Similarly, the audit template created in Configuration Audit module is available in Configuration Jobs so that you can run the template as a configuration job.
 Any change made in the template is now visible in both Configuration Jobs and Configuration Audit modules.

 Earlier the configuration job and configuration audit templates had to be created separately for the same configuration and saved as different files.
 This caused a duplication of effort in creating and maintaining the templates.

 Citrix Application Delivery and Management allows you to save this template in the system so that the audit template is available in Configuration Jobs also.
 Now the audit templates can be used to create configuration jobs.
 This way the templates can be used interchangeably between the configuration jobs and configuration audits.

 For example, consider a basic load balancing configuration for which you add a load balancing virtual server, add two services, and bind the services to the virtual server.